alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 Semi-Supervised and Unsupervised Learning are Getting Better
 -------------------------------------------------------------------------------

-I have been pretty impressed with the semi-supervised and unsupervised learning progress in the past few months.
-Momentum Contrast from [He et al, CVPR 2020](https://arxiv.org/abs/1911.05722) did pretty good, SimCLR from [(Chen et al, ICML 2020)](https://arxiv.org/abs/2002.05709) improved on that, and Bootstrap Your Own Latent [(Grill, Strub, Altché, Tallec, Richemond et al, 2020)](https://arxiv.org/abs/2006.07733) has improved on that.
+I have been pretty impressed with semi-supervised and unsupervised learning progress in the past few months.
+Momentum Contrast from [He et al, CVPR 2020](https://arxiv.org/abs/1911.05722) was quite nice, SimCLR from [(Chen et al, ICML 2020)](https://arxiv.org/abs/2002.05709) improved on that, and Bootstrap Your Own Latent [(Grill, Strub, Altché, Tallec, Richemond et al, 2020)](https://arxiv.org/abs/2006.07733) has improved on that.
 And then there's [GPT-3](https://arxiv.org/abs/2005.14165), but I'll get to that later.

-Unsupervised learning has historically been in this weird position where it is obviously the right way to do learning, and also a complete waste of time for most problems.
-On one hand, humans don't have labels for most things they learn, and ML systems should not need labels to learn.
-On the other hand, in 2015, the deep learning boom was powered by supervised learning on large, labeled datasets.
+Unsupervised learning has historically been in this weird position where it is obviously the right way to do learning, and also a complete waste of time if you want something to work now.
+On the one hand, humans don't have labels for most things they learn, so ML systems shouldn't need labels either.
+On the other hand, the deep learning boom of 2015 was mostly powered by supervised learning on large, labeled datasets.
 Richard Socher had a notable tweet at the time:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Rather than spending a month figuring out an unsupervised machine learning problem, just label some data for a week and train a classifier.</p>&mdash; Richard Socher (@RichardSocher) <a href="https://twitter.com/RichardSocher/status/840333380130553856?ref_src=twsrc%5Etfw">March 10, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Not to say that unsupervised learning was never useful.
 Even in 2010, it was common wisdom that deep networks should go through an unsupervised pre-training step before starting supervised learning.
 See [(Erhan et al, JMLR 2010)](https://jmlr.csail.mit.edu/papers/volume11/erhan10a/erhan10a.pdf).
-Self-supervised word vectors like [GloVe](https://nlp.stanford.edu/projects/glove/) and [word2vec](https://en.wikipedia.org/wiki/Word2vec) were also doing interesting things.
+Self-supervised word vectors like [GloVe](https://nlp.stanford.edu/projects/glove/) and [word2vec](https://en.wikipedia.org/wiki/Word2vec) were also doing interesting things around 2015.
 These felt like exceptions to the rule, and I held ImageNet features as the main example of general behavior - and those features were learnt through labeled classification.

-The trendlines were pointing to larger models, and larger labeled datasets, and I concluded that future ML progress would be bottlenecked by labeling requirements.
+When I was thinking through what made ML hard, the trendlines were pointing to larger models and larger labeled datasets.
+They're still pointing that way now.
+I concluded that future ML progress would be bottlenecked by labeling requirements.
 Defining a 10x bigger model is easy. *Training* a 10x bigger model is harder, but it doesn't need 10x as many people to work on it.
 Getting 10x as many labels does.
-And yes, data labeling tools are getting better, but labels are fundamentally a question about human preferences, and that makes it hard to escape human labor.
-Reward functions in RL have a similar issue.
-In principle, the model figures it out after you define what success looks like.
+And yes, data labeling tools are getting better, and there are even startups whose missions are to provide fast data labeling as a service.
+But labels are fundamentally
+a question about human preferences, and that makes it hard to escape human labor.

+Reward functions in reinforcement learning have a similar issue.
+In principle, the model figures out a solution after you define what success looks like.
 In practice, you need a human to check the model isn't hacking the reward, or your reward function is implicitly defined by human raters, which just turns into the same labeling problem.

-These labeled datasets don't appear out of nowhere.
+Large labeled datasets don't appear out of nowhere.
 They take deliberate, sustained effort to generate.
 There's a reason [ImageNet won the Test of Time award at CVPR 2019](https://www.computer.org/publications/tech-news/events/ieee-cvpr-conference-on-computer-vision-and-pattern-recognition-2019-awards-records) - the authors of that paper went out and did the work.